Layover in Frankfurt, Germany

 Note: Any attractions, businesses, tours, shows, events, and other information listed in this post and on this blog in general may not be accurate due to the current Covid-19 pandemic.
 While I love to travel and going to live events I urge you to take precautions when travelling or attending any live in person event right now.
 Be sure to wear a face mask, wash your hands or use hand sanitizer, keep a distance of 2m/6ft from others, and follow all local/provincial/state/federal health guidelines.
 And most important of all if you can get vaccinated then do so, to help protect yourself and those around you.
 If it’s not advisable to travel somewhere please don’t go there.

-This post contains affiliate links.
-If you make a purchase I receive a small commission at no extra cost to you.
-This helps keep Take Me to the World running.
+This post may contain affiliate links.
+If you make a purchase through an affiliate link you’re helping to support this website at no additional cost to yourself.
 Thanks for your support.

-Things You Should Know
+Things To Know

 I was only in Frankfurt for about 15 hours, so most of my time was spent getting some sleep at this Comfort Hotel.
 This hotel was a great option for my layover as it was a short walk to the Frankfurt Hauptbahnhof (Central Train Station).
 It is also about 1.5km away from Römerberg.
 If you’re coming from the airport there is a train from Frankfurt Airport to Frankfurt Hauptbahnhof which only costs a few Euros.
 If you have more time to spend in Frankfurt there are plenty of hotel options you can book here.

 Have you had a long layover?
 What did you do?